Saronce/sarahandsheldon/Website/Our Story/macawpage1.md

 <a href="http://www.flickr.com/photos/91028721@N08/8261815409/" title="labeledpvhcloseup by Sheldonfrith, on Flickr"><img src="http://farm9.staticflickr.com/8354/8261815409_af525cf110.jpg" width="500" height="312" alt="labeledpvhcloseup"></a>

 PS.
 A sad fact I realized while making this map: The three houses I have labelled are the **only houses that I could remember who lived in them**. <!-- terrible grammar, fix later --> Except for the white roofed house in the top right corner (which I remember had airconditioning and an old lady) I actually have no memory of the unlabelled houses even *BEING THERE*....
 Except that they are there **-- I remember them -- *in my dreams*...** <!-- memory loss, dream, 2012 -->

+<font color="blue">I barely remembered that those houses were there too!
+But I also **dream about them often**.
+I think they both had circle driveways, and rarely had people living in them.
+The house with the white roof had two floors.
+The tree in its yard closest to the road got **hit by lightning and started on fire**.
+Ever since that tree started on fire I have had a reaccuring dream about the white roofed house.
+Its stilts elevate it way **above the tree tops**, outside all you can see are trees.
+And it is constantly pouring rain.
+The water level is almost to the top of the trees.
+I am always injured, and wake up on the floor of the house with a man who tells me that we are the last two people in the world.
+I'm **emberassed** to admit this dream because it usually turns into a romance story.
+But I dream it at least **three times a year** so it must be relevant.